Georgi Gerov

 I started my career as a practicing physician.
 That foundation shapes everything I do.
 When I talk about patient safety, data integrity, and clinical trial quality, it is not regulatory language to me — it is personal.
 Every SOP I write, every audit I conduct, and every team I train is ultimately in service of one thing: getting safe, effective therapies to the patients who need them.

 What sets me apart is not just technical expertise — it is the ability to operate at every level of an organisation simultaneously.
 I speak the language of boards and health authorities, and I speak the language of the QA associate writing their first deviation report.
-I have sat in RA inspections rooms.
+I have sat in FDA and EMA inspection rooms.
 I have coached SMEs through their first regulatory interview.
 I have rebuilt QMS frameworks from the ground up and guided organisations through critical findings — and I have seen what separates the companies that thrive under regulatory scrutiny from those that do not.

 I work with Pharma companies, Biotech startups, and CROs who are serious about quality — not as a compliance exercise, but as a strategic advantage.
 Whether you need to prepare for an imminent inspection, overhaul your QMS, build your team's capability, or navigate a complex regulatory challenge, I bring the experience, the judgment, and the commitment to deliver — not just a report, but a real, lasting outcome.